feature-hub/feature-hub/README.md

 </section>
 ```

-#### React Feature App Container
+#### The React Feature App Container

-With the `FeatureAppContainer` a Feature App can be rendered by directly
+With the React `FeatureAppContainer` a Feature App can be rendered by directly
 providing its Feature App definition:

 ```js